-St Paul's Episcopal Church, on "thesunny side of Louisville" in downtownJeffersonville Indiana is a community of welcome, hospitality and healing.
+St Paul's Episcopal Church, on "the sunny side of Louisville" in downtown Jeffersonville Indiana is a community of welcome, hospitality and acceptance.
 The people of St Paul’s Church, invite you to come gather with us, to rest in the Lord, to be sheltered under the inclusive branches of God’s embracing love, and to live out the radical openness of God.
 We gather on Sunday morning at 10:15 AM for worship.

-What we value:
+What we value: COMMUNITY, COOPERATION & ACCEPTANCE

-We value connection, co-operation and acceptance.
 We see our purpose is to share God’s radical openness with others.
-We range in age from infants to 90+. .Some of us were born into the Episcopal Church.
-Others among us have come to this faith community quite recently.
+We range in age from infants to 90+.
+Some of us were born into the Episcopal Church.
+Most among us have come to this faith community more recently.
 Feel free to browse through the various areas of our website and learn about our fellowship.

-If you are considering looking for a place of worship, or are relocating to our area, we would love to have you get to know us and to have you join us,.
+No matter where you are in your spiritual journey, or the questions you may have, St Paul’s invites you and offers you welcome.
+If you are looking for a place of worship, or are relocating to our area, we would love to have you get to know us and to consider joining with us.

 When you visit our church, you will find: